 Increasingly, people are dying at an older age.
 They are also more likely than their forebears to know that they are going to die in the relatively near future.
 But we aren’t taking the opportunity to help people plan to die well.
-Towards the end of life, many experience a disconnected, confusing and distressing array of services, interventions and relationships with health professionals.
+Towards the end of life, many experiences a disconnected, confusing, and distressing array of services, interventions, and relationships with health professionals.
 Many do not get enough palliative care.
 Often, this is because people haven’t discussed the support they would like as they die.

-In Australia, dying has become institutionalised.
-Horsfeld et al, stated that “The concept of a good death has been superseded by the concept of a managed death, one that requires professional support and knowledge … and takes place in a hospital, or more rarely a hospice, resulting in modern death becoming cellular, private, curtained, individualised and obscured.”
+In Australia, dying has become institutionalized.
+Horsfeld et al, stated that “The concept of a good death has been superseded by the concept of a managed death, one that requires professional support and knowledge … and takes place in a hospital, or more rarely a hospice, resulting in modern death becoming cellular, private, curtained, individualized and obscured.”

 So what is a ‘good’ death?

-Of course, this is a highly personal concept that will vary between individuals, but there are some commonalties to be found when people are asked this question:
+Of course, this is a highly personal concept that will vary between individuals, but there are some commonalities to be found when people are asked this question: